 BONUS planting guide for only $6.99

 About the Author:

-Isis Loran has been growing healthy organic food for her family for over 7 years.
+Isis Loran has been growing healthy organic food for her family for almost a decade.
 Through trial and error, experimentation with over 200 varieties and applying many gardening techniques she’s learned to maximize food production and dent her family’s monthly grocery bill.
 She lives in the Canadian mountains of British Columbia (West Kootenays) with many months of snow but that doesn’t stop her from winter gardening and pushing her climate limitations.
-She loves permaculture, heirlooms, photographing vegetables & being a crunchy mom to her 3 daughters.
-Her & Scott feel grateful to live in a forest close to nature.
+She loves permaculture, heirlooms, photographing vegetables & homeschooling her 4 children.